 Many people like home made gifts and bric-a-brac to decorate their homes.
 Consider holding a community fundraising event with a craft festival!
-When prepared appropriately, this fundraising strategy has the ability to raise a great deal of money while still being quite affordable.
+When prepared appropriately, this fundraiser strategy has the ability to raise a great deal of money while still being quite affordable.

 Your biggest expenses will be venue costs.
 Advertise your festival and charge a vendor fee to merchants for setting up a table or stall.
 Who knows…. this may become a beloved annual community tradition.

 - Face painting

 You can also charge a minimal entry fee and sell food at concessions too.

 19. Branded Merch Sales

 Selling branded products is a good option for organizations that wish to provide donors a way to express their support.
 There are numerous goods you can sell, ranging from personalized t-shirts with your logo and hats to coffee mugs and water bottles.

 Furthermore, selling products prior to a fundraiser or volunteer assignment can assist you in raising additional funds.
 Plus, a large group of people wearing the same t-shirt might help generate buzz for your fundraising event